 The Los Alamos National Laboratory (LANL) is located approximately 60 miles north of Albuquerque and 25 miles northwest of Santa Fe.
 It is situated on approximately 27,500 acres (approximately 40 square miles) in north-central New Mexico.
 The LANL site is characterized by a series of narrow mesas and canyons on the western bank of the Rio Grande between the Jemez Mountains to the West and the Sangre de Cristo Mountains to the East.

-The Rio Grande flows southward along the eastern border of LANL into Cochiti Dam and Reservoir.
+As shown in the map below, the Rio Grande flows southward along the eastern border of LANL into Cochiti Dam and Reservoir.
 Bordering LANL are the town of Los Alamos to the north, the Santa Fe National Forest to the west, Bandelier National Monument to the south, and the Pueblo de San Ildefonso, the town of White Rock, and additional Santa Fe National Forest land to the east.

 Originally referred to as the Los Alamos Laboratory during World War II, the site was renamed Los Alamos Scientific Laboratory in 1947 and received its current name, Los Alamos National Laboratory, in 1981.

-Scientific research began at the site in March 1943 with the inception of Project Y of the Manhattan Project, the U.S. government’s effort to develop and test nuclear weapons.
+Scientific research began at LANL in March 1943 with the inception of Project Y of the Manhattan Project, the U.S. government’s effort to develop and test nuclear weapons.
 Nuclear-weapons research included the handling of, use of, and experimentation with a variety of radioactive materials.
 These practices led to the release of radioactive and hazardous substances into the surrounding environment.

 Historical Releases or Discharges of Hazardous Substances and Oil